SPARC-FAIR-Codeathon/2025-team-D/README.md

   - Advanced image segmentation tools
 - **Process data to generate new datasets**

+### 🚀 Automated Cloud-Based Plugin Development
+Offers a **streamlined experience for plugin development, testing, and review** directly on the Plugins Page of the SPARC portal.
+**Register and test new plugins**
+- Create new plugins by reusing existing plugin examples
+- Plugins can be registered by referencing their code repository
+- Plugins are **automatically integrated** into the portal for testing
+- Plugins can be submitted to the SPARC development team for review
+- Approved plugins may also be **merged into the main SPARC codebase** for long-term support

+### 🤖 Generative AI Support
+Integration of **generative AI tools** to empower **non-technical users** to rapidly prototype and test new plugins directly within the SPARC portal

-### 🧪 Plugin Development Environment
+### 🧪 Local Plugin Development Environment
-A **container-based development environment** for rapid prototyping and testing of web plugins that are compatible with the SPARC portal:
+A **container-based development environment** for advanced users with the following additional features:
-- Offers a **streamlined experience for plugin development and testing** by providing automated building and deployment of plugins
 - Includes a **local deployment of the SPARC Portal**
-- Supports **access to plugin source code** from repositories or source code stored locally
+- Plugins can be registed by referencing source code stored locally
 - Enables integration of **external services** via existing APIs or custom backends to support advanced plugin features

-### 🤖 Generative AI Support
-Integration of **generative AI tools** to empower **non-technical users** to:
-- Contribute new ideas
-- Rapidly prototype and test new features

-### 🚀 Plugin Deployment Workflow
-A **production deployment process** via the plugin registration page:
-- Users can **submit plugins** to the SPARC development team for review
-- Upon approval, plugins are **automatically integrated** into the portal via the Plugins Page
-- Approved plugins may also be **merged into the main SPARC codebase** for long-term support

 Examples are provided to demonstrate these capabilties.